-I buy some snacks and Matt gives us each a beer from his personal stash.
-We linger for a few hours, listening to the locals tell stories, watching ripples on the man-made lake.
-It’s not as nice as a lake in the Sierra but for AZ, it’s pretty good.
-They even rent kayaks by the hour, which I consider for a minute.
-But eventually I just want to get back to the trail and find an early campsite.
+I bought some snacks and Matt gave me a beer from his personal stash.
+I lingered for a few hours, listening to the locals tell stories and watching ripples on the man-made lake.
+It wasn’t as nice as a lake in the Sierra, but for AZ, it was pretty good.
+They even rented kayaks by the hour, which I considered for a minute.
+But eventually I just wanted to get back to the trail and find an early campsite.

-Leaving town, we walk some different dirt roads to hit the trail.
-They take us past some of the little vacation cabins.
-Then we’re on a series of jeep roads and trail, leading into the last set of mountains, the Huachucas.
-The tread is good, following a stream up it’s watershed.
-The surroundings are pretty lush and I really enjoy walking along it.
-I spy some weird animal but can’t make a positive ID…maybe a coati?
-There are also some deer.
-I wish I could see a jaguar but they are a very rare sighting.
+Leaving the resort, I walked some different dirt roads to hit the trail again.
+They took me past some of the little vacation cabins.
+Then I was on a series of jeep roads and trail, leading into the last set of mountains, the Huachucas.
+The tread was good, following a stream up it’s watershed.
+The surroundings were pretty lush and I really enjoyed walking along it.
+I spotted some weird animal but couldn’t make a positive ID…maybe a coati?
+There were also some deer.
+I wished I could see a jaguar, but they are a very rare sighting.

 I was reminiscing about the CDT all morning and afternoon, going over each day in my mind.
 I could almost recall every day from all my other trails, too.
 It was fun to relive such good memories.
-Nearing the end of the AZT and the rest of my CDT hiking season, I don’t know how to feel.
-I should be overwhelmed with emotion but I’m not.
-I’m looking forward to being done but not to figuring out what to do next.
-I’m tired of being asked that question.
-I just don’t know and have little ambition to figure it out right now.
+Nearing the end of the AZT and the rest of my CDT hiking season, I did’t know how to feel.
+I should have been overwhelmed with emotions, but I wasn’t.
+I looked forward to being done but not to figuring out what to do next.
+I was tired of being asked that question.
+I just didn’t know.